ai-hero-dev/cohort-002-skill-building/exercises/08-evals-project-work/08.01-evaluating-memory-extraction/explainer/readme.md

 Let's expand the test dataset with multiple test cases covering different scenarios: extracting memories, handling action-based inputs with no extractable memories, filtering temporary vs permanent information, and multi-turn conversations.

+Recommendation: hand-code this commit, and think deeply about each test case.
+Writing test cases is HARD, and practice makes perfect.

 ### Steps To Complete

 #### Adding expected outputs to the first test case